 product research and development to find new and different ways of treating relapsing forms of MS.

 MS is at the core of everything we do.
 In fact, we’ve built our company on the foundation of dedication to people living with relapsing MS and research in treating this disease.
-And Biogen is the only company that offers four treatments for relapsing forms of MS.
+And Biogen is the only company that offers five treatments for relapsing forms of MS.

 Aside from all the medications we offer for relapsing forms of MS, Biogen has thousands of amazing employees.
 Many of us have a personal connection to MS. We may be living with this disease or know or love someone who has MS.